Skip to Content

 Natural Colors of Geodes

-Some rare colors are also found in geodes such as green Quartz, golden yellow citrines, bi-colored ametrines, or black calcites.
+Some rare colors are also found in geodes, such as green Quartz, golden yellow citrines, bi-colored ametrines, or black calcites.

-A special type of quartz crystal is called chalcedony, which has a very small crystal structure.
+A particular type of quartz crystal is called chalcedony, which has a very small crystal structure.
 They contribute to the color of the interior wall of the geode, such as gray, white, blue, orange, or yellow.

-How Dyed Geodes are Different from Natural Geodes
+How Dyed Geodes Are Different from Natural Geodes

 They can have different hues, while the transition of color and band shades are not very dramatic.
 From this standpoint, we can note a few characteristics of artificially dyed geodes: